About Agape Force

 Greg Lanson - The very first full time member of Agape Force

 It started on the streets of Southern California.
 God was on the move.
 Something was afoot.
 Something was happening.
 That something is what people later called the "Jesus Movement."
-Agape Force was one of many para-church missions organizations born of that time.
+Agape Force was one of many para-church evangelistic and missions organizations born of that time.
 What started on the streets spread to the church and then to the streets again.
 Agape Force was a combination of saved-off-the-street kids and church young people and youth ministers.
-Here is an exerpt from a 1971 article about Agape Force.
+Here is an excerpt from a 1971 article about Agape Force.

 From Subculture to Institution - from the Jesus Journal.